Unsecured personal loans in Australia

 How to compare unsecured personal loans

 • Look at the interest rate.
 A lower interest rate makes the loan cheaper.
-Borrowers with Excellent credit scores can get the lowest unsecured rates.
+Rates are normally advertised as a range and the better your credit score, the better interest rate you'll get.

 • Choose your loan term and loan amount carefully.
 The more you borrow the more expensive the loan is.
 Longer loan terms mean you end up paying more interest.
 But shorter loan terms make your monthly repayments higher.

 • Check if the loan allows extra repayments.
-Most loans let you make extra repayments or pay off the loan early without charging fees.
-It's a useful feature.
+Most loans let you make extra repayments or pay off the loan early without charging fees, but it's worth checking.
 47% of Australians in Finder's Consumer Sentiment Tracker say it's the most important feature on a personal loan.

 • Make sure you're eligible for the loan.
 Check you meet all the eligibility criteria before submitting an application.
 You'll need to be over 18, have proof of your income and personal identification documents at a minimum.